Drover's Cottage - Hay on wye - Wales

 Sadly the number of ponies is less than it once was due to the decline of traditional hill farming.

 Hay-on-wye is home to the world's largest literary festival which draws in excess of 200,000 people each year.
 It certainly has put this little village on the map and new residents have been drawn from all walks of life to live in this creative hot spot.
 The stores sell very artisanal products and organic food and homemade products are very much the rave.
-There is walking, canoeing, golfing, heated swimming pools and fabulous restaurants and pubs in Hay-on-wye.
+There is walking, Horse Riding, Mountain Biking, canoeing, golfing, heated swimming pools and fabulous restaurants and pubs in Hay-on-wye.

 Guest reviewsPowered by TripAdvisor